Bars and Clubs

 The New York Bar at Tretter’s

-This well-liked cocktail bar is located two blocks away from the Old Town Square.
-It is loosely fashioned on the New York style clubs of the 1930’s.
+This well-liked cocktail bar is located two blocks away from Old Town Square.
+It is loosely fashioned on the New York-style clubs of the 1930s.
 The attractions here are the good quality cocktails and the flamboyant new-money clientèle.
 Arrive here early to reserve a table, or telephone in advance to reserve one.
-On a busy night, the bouncers will insist on a dress-code, so be safe and dress-up a little.
+The bouncers will insist on a dress code on a busy night, so be safe and dress up a little.
 It is open each day from 19:00-02:00.
 Address: V kolkovně Three, Prague One; Website: www.tretters.cz.
 Metro Station: Staroměstská.

 Chapeau Rouge Bar and Club

-Consisting of three floors, four bars and three stages, Chapeau Rouge Bar and Club is the ultimate party bar located near Old Town Square.
+Consisting of three floors, four bars and three stages, Chapeau Rouge Bar and Club is the ultimate party bar near Old Town Square.
 This spot draws in both the locals and tourists on a nightly basis.
 Chapeau Rouge was founded in 1919 and designed like an Irish Pub on the bottom floor.
-The two other floors have outlandish and top DJ’s spinning and entrance is free to anyone.
-Decorated in a dark red, the crowd is made up of all ages and nationalities and the bar is a perfect way to start or end an evening on the town.
+The two other floors have outlandish, and top DJ’s spinning, and entrance are free to anyone.
+Decorated in a dark red, the crowd comprises all ages and nationalities, and the bar is a perfect way to start or end an evening on the town.

 La Fabrique Bar and Club

-This is one of the oldest and well known clubs in all of Prague.
-Located just five minutes from the Old Town Square and three minutes from Wenceslas Square, La Fabrique consists of a great bar upstairs as well as a cellar and a nightclub.
+This is one of the oldest and well-known clubs in all of Prague.
+Located just five minutes from Old Town Square and three minutes from Wenceslas Square, La Fabrique consists of a great bar upstairs and a cellar and a nightclub.
 Much like other bars in Prague, La Fabrique has an interior decorated with exposed bricks.
-They also serve a wide selection of beers including Stella Artois and Hoegaarden.
-There are also plenty of cocktails and wine to choose from and the prices are all very reasonable.
+They also serve a wide selection of beers, including Stella Artois and Hoegaarden.
+There are also plenty of cocktails and wine to choose from, and the prices are all very reasonable.
 The club is also popular with both the locals and the tourists.
-With great hours you can either start or end your day with a drink or cocktail at La Fabrique.
+You can either start or end your day with a drink or cocktail at La Fabrique with great hours.

 M1 Lounge Bar and Club

-Attracting clientele such as Matt Damon, Elijah Wood, Kanye West among others, this is one of the hippest clubs in all of Prague.
-Fresh off of an extensive renovation, M1 offers a dedicated cocktail bar, huge dance floor and one of the most exclusive VIP rooms in the city.
-Located just a few minutes’ walk from Old Town Square, M1 caters largely to an international crowd.
+Attracting clientele such as Matt Damon, Elijah Wood, Kanye West is one of Prague’s hippest clubs.
+Fresh off of an extensive renovation, M1 offers a dedicated cocktail bar, a huge dance floor and one of the most exclusive VIP rooms in the city.
+Located just a few minutes walk from Old Town Square, M1 caters largely to an international crowd.
 Open early and late, this is the perfect place to either start or wrap up your evening.

 Hours: Sunday through Thursday – 8:00pm until 3:00am, Friday through Saturday – 8:00pm until 5:00am. website